Roasted Sweet Potato Quinoa Salad Flavorful and Healthy

 Shelf Life

 In the fridge, this salad lasts about three to five days.
 The quinoa and sweet potatoes stay fresh longer.
 If you notice any off smells or odd colors, toss it.
 Always check before eating.
 This way, you enjoy the best flavors.
-For the full recipe, refer back to the earlier section.

 FAQs